kianakaslana648/nlp-final-project/README.md

 ## Tutorial
-You can follow the tutorial ipynb for the fine-tuning process.
+You can follow the tutorial notebook for the fine-tuning process.